-Under our non-employee directors' compensation program approved by our shareholders at the Annual General Meeting held on April 12, 2022, each non-employee is entitled to receive as compensation for his or her service (a) an annual base retainer of \$60,000; (b) for committee chairpersons, an additional \$15,000 per year for service as the chairperson of a board committee; and (c) for standing committee members, \$5,000 per year for such service on a standing committee.
+Under our non-employee directors' compensation program approved by our shareholders at the Annual General Meeting held on April 12, 2022, each non-employee is entitled to receive as compensation for his or her service (a) an annual base retainer of \$60,000; (b) for committee chairpersons, an additional \$15,000 per year for service as the chairperson of a board committee; and (c) for standing committee members, \$5,000 per year for each committee service.
 In addition, each of our non-employee directors is entitled to receive an inaugural award of options valued at \$165,000, and an annual award of options valued at \$60,000.